jorgt/wf-demo-howto/README.md

 ##### Clone these repositories

-Go forth and clone the following repositories in your WebIDE (feel free to fork them before you clone them so you can save your changes back to Github):
+Go forth and clone the following repositories in your WebIDE (feel free to fork them before you clone them so you can sync your changes back to Github):

 - The [starter application](https://github.com/jorgt/wf-demo-app.git).
 - The [inbox application](https://github.com/jorgt/wf-demo-inbox-screen)